I’ve just re-read Tom Peter’s classic article The Brand Called You.

 Dan Gilbert’s TED talk, “The Psychology of Your Future Self” (See it here) discusses how we underestimate the power of time.
 (He calls this “the end of history illusion”) Life and work are never static.
 As a contributor, you are not either.
 That’s what we forget to acknowledge.
 That we are ever-changing — even if that shift isn’t obvious.

-However, when I sat for my qualification exams, the outcome was not at all what I had expected.
-The professor whom I least identified with (he taught motivation theory) let me know that I excelled in the question designed to evaluate his topic area.
+However, when I sat for my qualification exams, the outcome was not what I had expected.
+The professor whom I least identified with (he taught motivation theory) let me know that I excelled in the question he designed to evaluate his topic area.
 I was shocked.
 “Not what you expected right?”, he expressed with a smile.
-I truly didn’t know what to say, because I was truly disappointed.
+I truly didn’t know what to say, because I was disappointed.
 I felt the topic was a bit “fluffy” — if you get my meaning.

 Fast forward. and I’ve found myself thinking more and more, about organizational culture and how this motivates us.
 Validation of selection instruments doesn’t seem all that appealing.
 Yet, the idea of shifting energy within organizations certainly does.

 I had gravitated — slowly but surely — toward the outcome of my qualification exams.
 Life and experiences may have contributes.

 If you feel the need to shift your “brand”, claim it.

 But above all, try not to ignore it.